 While they can cause unpleasant and even serious side effects, these are proven ways to treat cancer.
 When you avoid, delay, or interrupt mainstream medical treatments, you give the disease more time to grow.
-Your cancer might reach a stage where it can no longer be cured.
+Your cancer might reach a stage where it is harder to treat.

-There are other problems with holistic care: Some methods are simply bad for you, despite impressive health claims.
+There can be problems with holistic care: Some methods are simply bad for you, despite impressive health claims.
 Diets that claim to cure cancer are unproven, expensive, and potentially harmful.
-Certain supplements, like antioxidants and St. John’s wort, can stop your cancer treatment from working like it should.
+Certain supplements, like antioxidants and St. John’s wort, may stop your cancer treatment from working like it should.

 How to Choose Holistic Care

 If you’re considering a diet, treatment, or supplement that isn't mainstream, tell your doctor.
-He knows your condition and what medicines you take.
+They know your condition and what medicines you take.
 This is the best way to make sure you stay safe.

 Just because something is labeled natural doesn’t mean it’s good for you.
 Keep these questions in mind as you research options: